-In this article dated 21 June 1971 in The Guardian, Lord Stokes vents about the present and future of British Leyland Motor Corporation.
+In this article dated 21 June 1971 from The Guardian, Lord Stokes gives vent about the present and future of British Leyland Motor Corporation.
 It’s more of a stream of consciousness than a structured interview – enjoy!

 ‘People ask such bloody silly questions.
 I don’t know what they expect me to do.
 I get criticised because I stick up for British cars.
 I believe British cars are best.
 I believe the cars that we make are best value for money.
 If I didn’t I wouldn’t be in this job.
 We sell twice as many Minis in Italy as all Italian cars put together sold in Britain.
 That’s not bad.’

 Stokes: time to be proud to buy British

 ‘Can’t we get some pride in something British?
 Can’t we get some pride in having a British company, which sells 50% of its output overseas.
 We may not be perfect, but I think we are going completely nuts in this country.
 We denigrate everything we do.

 ‘The newspapers are full of information about strikes, but the fact is that we made over a million vehicles last year.
 If a man from Mars came down here and looked at the headlines, he would say that British Leyland can’t have made a car, they are always on strike.

 ‘Actually, we have 200,000 people and about 199,000 work bloody hard all year.
 Unfortunately, we have the odd 2 or 3%.
 We have got a jolly good car industry.
 We are pacesetters.
 The Range Rover, quite a unique sort of vehicle, a very good one.’

 ‘Old Alec Issigonis with his transverse engines and so on, a complete leader and innovator.
 Disc brakes, first on production cars with Jaguar.
 Even the torque converter was applied first by British Leyland in 1932 when I was an apprentice.
 General Motors took it from us.
 Anyone would think we never innovated.